jeredw/advent2023/README.md

 (but I knew about `Cmd + .` now, so I could recover).
 It would print out any expression, but it would not print things to the transcript, read files or list them.
 Fortunately when I restarted the VM again, it was happy.
 Oh, Squeak.

+## Day 8

+Days since Squeak ate my code: _0_.

+Today opensmalltalk-vm spit out a crash dump!
+Apparently when things went pear shaped it was trying to `commenceCogCompiledCodeCompaction` which sounds alliterative?
+The GUI locked up and not even `Cmd + .` would save me, and of course, it ate my homework again.
+An autosave feature would be killer.
+I kept the dump so I could poke around in the VM later out of morbid curiosity.
+Sigh, Squeak.

+The problem today was just about finding when some cycles coincided using the lcm of their periods.
+At first I didn't realize the input graph had been nicely set up for this, so I wrote a Floyd [cycle detector](https://en.wikipedia.org/wiki/Cycle_detection) and a bunch of messy arithmetic about which the less said, the better.
+I guess it was good practice with the language, though.